 Step Five: Shock the Swimming Pool

-Chlorine levels in the pool water may be high as a result of this process, however, it will reduce with time.
+Chlorine levels in the water may be high as a result of this process, however, it will reduce with time.
 Don't worry too much.
-The main thing here is to focus on the clarity of the pool water.
+The main thing here is to focus on the clarity of the water.

 Step Six: Run the Filter 24 Hours a Day

-- Rather than guessing the pool chemical level by matching colors with several brands of test strips, I use a digital pool water test kit.
-If you can find an accurate and easy-to-use pool water test kit like the , this will save you a lot of time as it is easy to use and very effective for a frequent swimming pool water testing purposes.
-It contains a number of tests including pH, free, combined, total chlorine levels, Bromine, calcium hardness, total alkalinity, and Cyanuric acid.
-Here is a complete review of LaMotte ColorQ Pro 7
+- Rather than guessing the chemical level by matching colors with several brands of test strips, I use a digital pool water test kit.
+If you can find an accurate and easy-to-use kit like the , it will save you a lot of time as it is easy to use and very effective.
+It contains a number of tests including pH, free, combined, and total chlorine levels, bromine, calcium hardness, total alkalinity, and cyanuric acid.
+LaMotte ColorQ Pro 7

 - You need to ensure that all pumps are working properly.
-Regularly clean, change, and backwash your pool filter when needed.
+Regularly clean, change, and backwash your filter when needed.